pseudo-lang/pseudo-python/README.md

-#pseudon-python
+#pseudo-python

-a python to pseudon translator
+a python to pseudo translator

 Pseudon is a dynamic language intertranspiler: it can translate a subset of each supported language to a any of the others.